-At June 30, 2021 the City's governmental activities had \$370 million invested in a broad range of capital assets, including land, buildings, park and recreation facilities, vehicles and equipment, roads, and water and sewer lines - Table 4.
-This amount represents a net increase (including additions and deductions) of \$8.5 million over last year.
+At June 30, 2022, the City's governmental activities had \$366 million invested in a broad range of capital assets, including land, buildings, park and recreation facilities, vehicles and equipment, right-to-use leased assets, roads, and water and sewer lines - Table 4.
+This amount represents a net decrease (including additions and deductions) of \$4.3 million over last year.

 Table 4

-CAPITAL ASSETS AT YEAR-END (Net of Depreciation)
+Capital Assets at Year-End (Net of Depreciation/Amortization)

 (In Millions)